UCLALibrary/prl-harvester/README.md

 The prl-harvester's front-end application can be developed independently of the main prl-harvester application.

-To do this, follow the instructions on the front-end application's [README](src/main/frontend/README.md) file.
+To do this, follow the instructions in the front-end application's [README](src/main/frontend/README.md) file.

 ## Contact